 Collection: A collection is a grouping of your products.
 Collections are used for categorizing products to make it easier for shoppers to find what they’re looking for.
 “Tops” and “bottoms” would be an example of categories for a clothing store.

 Conversion Rate: The best metric to measure the health of your eCommerce business.
 A conversion rate is calculated by dividing the number of people who complete an action by the number of visitors to that particular page.
+A lot of times a post-purchase survey is sent to customers to gain customer insights and improve overall conversion rates.

 Cookie: A very small file saved on a user’s computer or mobile device for the purpose of storing information related to the user’s interaction with a particular site.
 Cookies can serve various functions, including the ability to track a user’s behavior on your site.